survey-data-quality-lab/mission-possible/trackers/README.md

 # Trackers

-This folder provides  **browser / keylog / fingerprint tracker** code referenced in the appendix of the paper.
+This folder provides  **general / keylog / fingerprint tracker** code referenced in the appendix of the paper.